Get Connected To Free Food in Maryland

 Help is available.
-There are free food programs and a way to get reduced-cost groceries.
+There are free food programs and a reduced-cost grocery option in Maryland.

 Call 2-1-1 to speak to an Information and Referral Specialist or find a food program near you.
 These are commonly searched food programs and the resources available in Maryland: